Beginners January 15, 2026 • 11 min read

 Triple Candlestick Patterns

 Three-candle patterns take even longer to form, which means they carry more weight.
 By the time a three-candle pattern completes, you've witnessed a clear narrative unfold — a trend, a moment of hesitation, and a reversal or continuation decision.
-These are among the most respected signals in all of technical analysis.

 Morning Star